Skip to main content

 Now when a user renders this page in their client application, you will automatically start to see a live log stream in the Statsig console when you navigate to your experiment and select the Diagnostics tab.

-At this stage, you may also want to track downstream events to measure how your users are responding to different variants of the experiment.
+If you want to measure how your users are responding to different variants of the experiment, you need to log events to Statsig.
 To do this, call the LogEvent API with the key measure that you may want to aggregate as well as other metadata that you may use as additional dimensions to breakdown the aggregate results.
 Events logged to Statsig are associated with the user identifiers, and not experiment-specific.

 As the experiment progresses, you will see how many experiment checks occur and how many events are logged on an hourly basis in the Diagnostics tab.